Abhiraman-Bose-test/School-Management/README.md

 CREATE DATABASE IF NOT EXISTS schools;
 ```

-Then run the full schema again.

-### 3. Table does not exist
+### Table does not exist

-This means the database exists, but the `schools` table was not created.
+This means the database exists but the `schools` table has not been created.

 Run: